 build_and_push_image, which will take us to the actual run

-Once our Job is finished, we can see newly pushed docker image in our Docker hub account.
+Once your Job is successful, you can see newly pushed docker image in your Docker hub account.

 Voila!!
 We have Continuous integration pipeline with Gitlab source repo and Cloud native buildpacks!!